 Contemporary design, towering skyscrapers, and neon lights can be found all across the city.
 Meanwhile, Japanese technological advances have a far-reaching impact worldwide, from the latest smartphones to high tech vehicles.

-Tokyo has a highly efficient transport system and futuristic dating rituals.
+Tokyo at night has a highly efficient transport system and futuristic dating rituals with plenty of interesting things to do at night.
 Thus, this advanced city is years ahead of the rest of the world in numerous areas.